-Thank you for joining us for the first two webinars in our series designed around the Schoolyard Habitats Planning Guide.
-Check back in 2022 for the date and time of the next webinar in the series.
+Thank you for joining us for our series designed around the Schoolyard Habitats Planning Guide.

 Webinar #1: Moving beyond the Garden: Creating your Schoolyard Outdoor Classroom

 Webinar #2: Best Practices of Outdoor Learning: Moving From an Indoor to an Outdoor Educator

 Webinar #3: Maximizing the Educational Potential of Your School Campus for Learning